 When smart, forward-thinking leaders want to “step up” their impact, they often start with a 360-assessment, an accounting of both their strengths and challenges from different members of their company.
-That same type of holistic diagnostic holds true for organizations looking to assess current practices in pursuit of performance improvements; it certainly was true of Commercial Cleaning Systems’ (CCS) efforts to earn the coveted Cleaning Industry Management Standard (CIMS) certification.
+That same type of holistic diagnostic holds true for organizations looking to assess current practices in pursuit of performance improvements; it certainly was true of CCS Facility Services’ (CCS) efforts to earn the coveted Cleaning Industry Management Standard (CIMS) certification.

 Why Make the Effort?
 The Answer was Clear from the Start

 The process for earning CIMS certification means every aspect of your organization—your management, operations, performance systems and processes—will be evaluated.
 With an objective, in-depth 360-degree view it’s no surprise, the results are telling.
 Certification or compliance with the standard demonstrates your organization is structured to deliver consistent, quality services—ones a client can trust.
 As an organization, we knew we had a strong culture in place backed by exceptional training and finely-tuned processes; but we also believed strongly in the value of having an objective, third-party validation of this.

 CCS’ journey to get CIMS certified began well before the assessor assigned to us walked into our lobby headquarters in Denver, CO.
 In fact, to our surprise, we found the nine-month march up to the actual assessment (the pre-work) to be invaluable.

 “I think some might see achieving CIMS or CIMS-GB as the end-game, then say ‘we’ve arrived.’
 I can honestly say we view it as the starting gun at a big event.
 A stepping off point if you will,” said Don Buffoni, Procurement & Sustainability, LEED AP O+M, I.C.E.